Ehrlichia spp. Forecast 2021

 Nationwide, the high prevalence areas for ehrlichiosis are less well-defined compared to other vector-borne pathogens.
-The maps represent multiples species of genus Ehrlichia that have differing geographical ranges.
-Nonetheless, prevalence is expected to be above normal for the majority of the United States.
-Highlights include those listed below.
+The maps represent multiple species within the genus Ehrlichia that may have differing geographical ranges.
+Nonetheless, prevalence is expected to be above normal for the majority of the United States with some interesting emerging risk areas.

 Year-round protection, annual testing

 The best way to protect your patients is to advise owners of the importance of year-round prevention, even during the winter months.
 You can use the CAPC Parasite Prevalence Maps to support your recommendation by underscoring the risks in your area and in regions of the country your clients may travel with their pets.
 It is also critical to emphasize the importance of compliance and using products correctly.

 CAPC Parasite Prevalence maps and Forecast maps are validated tools for increasing client willingness to engage in parasite prevention.
 Sign up to receive local alerts on parasite testing results down to the county level today by visiting the CAPC Parasite Prevalence Maps and selecting "Get Updates".